buildkite-plugins/ecs-deploy-buildkite-plugin/README.md

 * Updates the ECS service to use the new task definition ([`update-service`](http://docs.aws.amazon.com/cli/latest/reference/ecs/update-service.html))
 * Waits for the service to stabilize ([`wait services-stable`](http://docs.aws.amazon.com/cli/latest/reference/ecs/wait/services-stable.html))

-_The ECS service must have been created before using this plugin._

 ## Example

 ```yml